 Change in the tower width of less than ten (10) percent or six (6) feet, whichever is greater.

-[.
-AMENDMENTS TO APPROVED PLANS: Any amendments to approved plans, except for the minor adjustments as outlined below, shall be made in accordance with the above procedures.
+[E. AMENDMENTS TO APPROVED PLANS: Any amendments to approved plans, except for the minor adjustments as outlined below, shall be made in accordance with the above procedures.

 The following activities shall be considered minor adjustments from the original approval of an Application for towers not located in public Rights-of-Way.
 Changes are measured cumulatively from the original approval of the tower or Base Station.